yenbohuang/demo/awsSdkDemo/readme.md

 # AWS IoT private key

+A private key should be look like this:

+    -----BEGIN RSA PRIVATE KEY-----
+    ...
+    -----END RSA PRIVATE KEY-----

 PEM file cannot be read by PKCS8EncodedKeySpec class.
 You need to convert it by the following command:

     openssl pkcs8 -topk8 -inform PEM -outform DER -in privateKey.pem  -nocrypt > pkcs8_key